imagej/imagej.github.io/_pages/plugins/mamut/getting-started.md

 Spots can also be created with a double-click of the mouse.
 So if we recapitulate:

 -   {% include key key='Left Click' %} inside a spot to select it and center all views to this spot.
--   {% include key key='Double Left Click' %} outside any spot to create a new one at the mouse location.
+-   {% include key key='Double Click' %} outside any spot to create a new one at the mouse location.

 ### Display settings for spots.